sunsided/bht-ams-playerstage/README.md

 ./simple localhost
 ```

-Should you close the Xterm window, try righ-clicking the desktop.
+Should you close the Xterm window, try right-clicking the desktop.

 ## About the project